jayfresh/sos-rn-prototype/DESIGN_NOTES.md

 - `android.permissions` has been set to `[]` to avoid asking for more permissions than are needed
 - for standalone apps, some extra config is required for the Facebook login to work, see here: https://docs.expo.io/versions/v36.0.0/sdk/facebook/
 - have added "sos" as a linking scheme, but at time of writing this doesn't seem to be necessary for either the Checkout WebView or the Facebook login
+- for each build, you have to increment `android.versionCode` and `ios.buildNumber`
+- `ios.googleServicesFile` and `android.googleServicesFile` are required for use with Firebase
+  - NB: the Expo docs say that including `android.googleServicesFile` automatically switches on Firebase Cloud Messaging - but we're not requesting that in the permissions, so we'll have to see whether that forces a request of those permissions...

+App store notes:
+- Google Play costs $25 to register, which is a one-off fee
+  - Expo can build for Android without requiring a Google Play account
+- Apple App Store costs $99 per year
+- there is a recommendation (here)[https://docs.expo.io/versions/latest/distribution/app-signing/], to opt into Google Play App Signing, so that the expo-generated signing key is treated as an "upload key" by Google, and Google Play has a separate "app signing key".
+This allows the use of
+Android App Bundles for builds, and provides some security and benefits and the ability to reset an upload key if you lose it.
+However, Firebase App
+Distribution currently says that APKs have to be signed with a debug key or app signing key, so we're avoiding Google Play App Signing for now.

 Misc note: Bitrise integrates with Firebase App Distribution, which might be relevant if we used that to do builds.